Control conversation history collection

 Record conversation history in logs.

-You can adjust the configuration to modify the conversation history collection behavior of your LLM application to meet various requirements.
+You can configure the conversation history collection behavior for your LLM application to meet different requirements.

 Prerequisites